sjbylo/ocp-topics/external-service/README.md

 This topic covers the use of a service to allow pods to connect to external services.

-## Start a test external service, e.g. on the master/node or on your laptop (if using the OpenShift CDK)
+## Start an external service to test with, e.g. on a master/node or on your laptop (if using the OpenShift CDK)

 ```
 docker run -d -p 2000:2000 --name echo sjbylo/netcat-echo